hitaishi4/BA870_Financial_Analytics/README.md

 ### Practical Implications
 For financial practitioners, this analysis suggests a **hybrid approach**:
-- Use the Z-score for initial screening and stakeholder communication
+- Use the Altman Z-score for initial screening and stakeholder communication
 - Deploy ML models for refined risk assessment and portfolio management
 - Combine both approaches for robust bankruptcy prediction